carlmylo/docu-rpcs3/espanol/controllers/intro.md

 ---
 title: Instruments and Controllers
-sidebar: english_sidebar
+sidebar: espanol_sidebar
-permalink: ctrls.html
+permalink: ctrls_es.html
-folder: english
+folder: espanol
 ---

 Rock Band 3 on RPCS3 can be configured to be played with a variety of controllers.
 Below is a list of instruments verified to work with Rock Band 3 on RPCS3 with their respective mapping.